spatialos/UnrealGDK/docs/content/handover-between-server-workers.md

 The GDK now ensures that server-workers transfer these tagged Actor’s properties between them.

 ## Native Unreal class properties handover
-To ensure native Unreal classes work with the Unreal GDK, we are making handover-related changes on a class-by-class basis as we identify appropriate properties for `Handover` tags.
+To ensure native Unreal classes work with the GDK for Unreal, we are making handover-related changes on a class-by-class basis as we identify appropriate properties for `Handover` tags.

 **Classes with properties tagged with `Handover` status (2018-07-31):**